Existence, uniqueness and stability of steady vortex rings of small cross-section: Uniqueness

-Our approach for uniqueness is divided into several parts.
-In the first part of our proof, we give a coarse estimate for $\psi_\varepsilon$ and $A_\varepsilon$.
-Then we improve this estimate by constructing approximate solutions and deal with the error term carefully, which can be regarded as an inverse of Lyapunov--Schmidt reduction we have done in Section 2.
-The uniqueness for $\psi_\varepsilon$ is obtained by contradiction in the last part of this section.
+Our approach for showing the uniqueness is divided into several parts.
+In the first part of our proof, we give a coarse estimate for $\psi_\varepsilon$ and $A_\varepsilon$ by a blow up argument and deriving the limiting function.
+Then we will give a series of approximate solutions, and improve the estimates by carefully dealing with the error term compared with $\psi_\varepsilon$.
+These two steps can be regarded as an inverse of procedure we have done in Section 2: not to construct or joint together the building blocks this time, but to expand $\psi_\varepsilon$ and calculate the coefficients.
+In the last step, the uniqueness for $\psi_\varepsilon$ is obtained by the non-vanishing property of the second order coefficient $\mathbf c_{2,\varepsilon}$ in the expansion \eqref{exp} for $\psi_\varepsilon$ at vortex location $q_\varepsilon$, which is achieved by using a Pohozaev identity and contradiction.